-All boxers receive 8 weeks free training (worth £300), The group training sessions will help to build your fitness but to get the most from the UWCB experience, it’s down to you to put in the hard work in your spare time as well.
-This event will change your life and by fitting in additional training and making sure you fuel your body with the right sort of nutrition, you will be better prepared for your fight and will see a drastic improvement in your overall health, fitness and well being.
+All boxers receive 8 weeks free training (worth £300).
+The group training sessions will help to build your fitness but to get the most from the UWCB experience, it’s down to you to put in the hard work in your spare time as well.
+This event will change your life, so by fitting in additional training and making sure you fuel your body with the right sort of nutrition, you will be better prepared for your fight and will see a drastic improvement in your overall health, fitness and well being.

 ULTRA WHITE COLLAR BOXING’S ORIGINAL TRAINER CLIFTON MITCHELL’S FITNESS TIPS

-- I challenge you to do the one-mile challenge: warm yourself up, run one mile (1.6km) and time yourself.
+I challenge you to do the one-mile challenge: warm yourself up, run one mile (1.6km) and time yourself.
 Do this every week and see your time improving.

-- Shadow boxing is an ideal warm up as it helps to make you feel more comfortable in your movement.
+Shadow boxing is an ideal warm up as it helps to make you feel more comfortable in your movement.
 It also helps train your shoulders, back and core so you can train longer before your arms get tired.
 You can do a higher number of reps without the bag slowing your punches.

-- Boxing Stance: it’s so important to make sure your boxing stance is correct; everything in boxing requires movement in your feet, so you need to make sure that you have great balance and your feet are in the correct position to generate power.
+Boxing Stance: It’s so important to make sure your boxing stance is correct; everything in boxing requires movement in your feet, so you need to make sure that you have great balance and your feet are in the correct position to generate power.

-- Recovery Sessions: when you are aching from yesterday’s training sessions, this is because waste products in your tissue from energy production have built up.
+Recovery Sessions: When you are aching from yesterday’s training sessions, this is because waste products in your tissue from energy production have built up.
 If you go for some gentle exercise then your body will be able to flush away this waste and send nutrients around your body, helping you to recover quickly.

 Interval training is great for boxing as short burst of exercise will help you get prepared for your 2 minute rounds in the ring.
 This can include a variety of exercises including, sit ups, press ups, squats, shadowboxing or anything incorporating a punch bag.